fmc127/Health-Tracker/README.md

 *9 Changes the user wants to make in order to improve themself or their routine

 *10 Leave a spot for journaling with a high character max

+ I WANT

+- an interactive calendar where the user can select previous days to view entries on those days

+- modals?